 College.
 For most teenagers, it is the biggest decision of their lives.
-Choosing where to attend is a process often riddled with stress, confusion, or both.
+Choosing a college to attend is a process often riddled with stress, confusion, or both.

 Mitch Warren, director of the Office of Admissions at Purdue University, understands why students worry, but he believes choosing a college doesn’t have to be traumatic.
 “It should be about finding the best place that matches your academic goals, needs, and desires,” he says.
 “This can be an incredibly fun process.”